albertogeniola/terraform-gce-vyos/README.md

 ## Limitations
 So far, the VyOS image has been tested only on n2 or n1 instance families. __Other instance families might not be supported__.

+When using this module as part of an unmanaged instance group, please be aware that the order of NICs does matter.
+In particular, it's only possible to group VMs based on their primary NIC.
+Keep that in mind when grouping multiple VyOS instances into an unmanaged instance group.

+## Organizational policies prerequisites
 Some organizational policies might require an exception for this module to work.
 For instance, the `constraints/storage.uniformBucketLevelAccess` constraint should not apply to the bucket where the configuration is held, as the current version of the module works with ACLs on single objects.
 If you plan to use VyOS instance with a public IP assigned, you should make sure that the policy `constraints/compute.vmExternalIpAccess` does allow that.